Coaching in the workplace is a phenomenon that has seemingly crept up on us and now we talk about coaching as part of the work fabric.

 - The top 3 qualities to look for when hiring a coach are experience, clear method, and a quality client list.

 How would you rate your coaching skills?
 How would you describe your coaching style?
-Please share your view by commenting below.
+Please share your view by commenting below and clicking this link.